-The Longest Day Part I. So, we got to Tapachula near the Guatemalan border early in the morning to find another bus to Guatemala City waiting to take me away, ha ha.
+The bus arrived at Tapachula near the Guatemalan border early in the morning to find another bus to Guatemala City waiting to take me away, ha ha.
 So goodbye Mexico, I’ll see you again next week.
 The journey into Guate City was fairly uneventful, as was the quick change for San Salvador, the capital of El Salvador.
 I got in about 7pm.

 After an amazingly scary oh-dear-it’s-dark-I-got-no-map-where-the-hell-is-an-ATM-when-you-need-one walk around the city, I found a bus that was leaving at 3am going all the way through Honduras, Nicaragua and ending up in San Jose, the capital of Costa Rica.
 It would get me in at 10pm the same day.
 All good.
 I threw my bag in the bus station office and headed out to the pub.